AGraber/samp-compat/README.md

 ## How is it done?
-Reverse engineering of the SA-MP server executable was done to get the addresses from functions that process relevant packets are hooked with [subhook](https://github.com/Zeex/subhook) during the plugin's initialization, and packets from older clients are modified to match the structure of the target server version.
+Reverse engineering of the SA-MP server executable was done to get the addresses from functions that process relevant packets, which are then hooked with [subhook](https://github.com/Zeex/subhook) during the plugin's initialization, and packets from older clients are modified to match the structure of the target server version.